A Serving of Relief

 “Linda!”
 Here it comes!
 “I a-am… I-I mean… I h-have… fallen in love with you!”
 I… what?
 “Will you… go out… with me…” She goes really quiet during that last part, I can barely hear her.
 What did she just say?

 Oh!
 Is that… is that it?
 I can feel elation come over me as my anxiety melts away.
+Is that all it was?
 I start giggling, which turns towards laughter as I look up towards the ceiling.

 She’s not answering, so I look down at her and prepare to ask again.
 And I notice she’s trembling.
 I hear a very quiet ‘yes’ come from her.
 She sounds so wounded.
 Wait, why is she… what is… oh.
 Oh.
 She just… and I laughed… oh no. Oh no, I didn’t think…

 “Ah, no!
 I didn’t mean it like that!”
 I start fidgeting and gesticulating.
-I know I’m panicking, but I can’t do anything about that.
+I know I’m panicking, but I can’t make myself stop.
 “I meant.
 I mean.
 Ah, hell.
 Cecilie, please.
 I’m sorry, I wasn’t laughing at… I was just… relieved?
 I guess?
-Fuck, I’m not saying this well…” Fuck, this is why I keep reminding myself to think before I speak.
+Fuck, I’m not saying this well…” Fuck fuck, this is why I keep reminding myself to think before I speak.
 What do I do?
 In love?
 Why is she…

 “Relieved?”
 I hear her ask in a cracked voice.
 She’s looking at me again.
 Good!
 Yes!
 I can work with that!
 Gods, she’s crying.